ross-dev75/ansible-labs/README.md

 - Docker-based lab hosts
 - Containerlab for topology orchestration
 - FRR containers acting as routers
 - Ubuntu container for AAA/RADIUS testing
+- Linux containers to act as workstations
 - Ansible as the automation tool

 All components run locally.